Branding Your Status Page

 | Auto | Matches the visitor’s system preference |

-Most companies choose Auto so their page looks good for everyone.
+Most companies choose Auto so their page looks good for everyone regardless of their device settings.

 Page Theme Presets